Digital-Preservation-Finland/upload-rest-api/docs/endusers/endusers.rst

     curl https://passipservice.csc.fi/filestorage/api/metadata/v1/* -X POST -u username:password | jq

 Server returns `failed` and `success` lists.
-Success list contains all the successfully created file metadata failed list all the metadata that couldn't be posted to Metax and the error codes.
+Success list contains all the generated metadata that was successfully posted to Metax.
+Failed list contains all the metadata that couldn't be posted to Metax and the corresponding error codes.

 DELETE files
 ~~~~~~~~~~~~